-Raise your hand if you have been diagnosed with unexplained infertility.
-That was me 10 years ago.
-As you will see below, my situation was not “unexplained.”
-Instead, I learned of a condition that impacts many women and became fascinated by the challenges women and doctors face not only with endometriosis, but also women’s health as a whole.
+Ten years ago I was diagnosed with unexplained fertility — but my situation was far from "unexplained."
+Instead, I learned of a condition that impacts many women, and became fascinated by the challenges women and doctors face not only with endometriosis, but also women’s health as a whole.

 Here you will learn my story, the foundations of endometriosis, and tools to support you in your journey.